Parrotfish: The Colourful Artists of the Great Barrier Reef

 13. Colour Transformation

-Interestingly, the vivid colours of adult can change throughout their lifetimes.
+Interestingly, the vivid colours of an adult can change throughout their lifetimes.
 As they transition from females to males, their colours often shift, making identifying their respective life stages possible.

 14. Extensive Species Diversity

-The parrotfish family (Scaridae) boasts diverse species with unique coloration, behaviour, and ecological roles within the reef ecosystem.
+The parrotfish family (Scaridae) boasts diverse species with unique colouration, behaviour, and ecological roles within the reef ecosystem.
 Some species are relatively small and inconspicuous, while others, like the magnificent Rainbow Parrotfish, captivate with their vibrant hues.

 15. Coral Feeding Techniques